WordPress/gutenberg/docs/designers-developers/key-concepts.md

 Blocks are an abstract unit for organizing and composing content, strung together to create content for a webpage.

-Blocks are hiearchical, in that a block can be a child or parent to another block.
+Blocks are hierarchical, in that a block can be a child or parent to another block.
 One example is a two-column Columns block can be the parent block to multiple child blocks in each column.

 If it helps, you can think of blocks as a more graceful shortcode, with rich formatting tools for users to compose content.
 To this point, there is a new Block Grammar.
 Distilled, the block grammar is an HTML comment, either a self-closing tag or with a begining tag and ending tag.
 In the main tag, depending on the block type and user customizations, there can be a JSON object.
 This raw form of the block is referred to as serialized.